vpon-data/data-sdk/index.md

 ---

 # Overview

-Welcome to the developer's guide for Vpon Data Software Development Kit (**Data SDK**)!
-This comprehensive guide provides all the information developers need when embedding our SDK into iOS and Android mobile Apps.
-Here, you'll find detailed implementation guides, requirements, and sample codes to help you through the integration process.
+This is your comprehensive resource for integrating the Vpon Data Software Development Kit (**Data SDK**) into iOS and Android mobile Apps.
+It's tailored to assist developers, providing implementation guides, requirements, and sample codes that facilitate a smooth and effective embedding process.

 ## Data SDK Workflow